Witch hunt: Christianisation in the Early Middle Ages

 The Councils of Elvira (306 AD), Ancyra (314 AD), and Trullo (692 AD) imposed certain ecclesiastical penances for devil-worship.
 This mild approach represented the view of the Church for many centuries.
 The general desire of the Catholic Church's clergy to check fanaticism about witchcraft and necromancy is shown in the decrees of the Council of Paderborn, which, in 785 AD, explicitly outlawed condemning people as witches and condemned to death anyone who burnt a witch.
 The Lombard code of 643 AD states:

 This conforms to the teachings of the Canon Episcopi of circa 900 AD (alleged to date from 314 AD), which, stated that witchcraft did not exist and that to teach that it was a reality was, itself, false and heterodox teaching.
-Other examples include an Irish synod in 800 AD, and a sermon by Agobard of Lyons (810 AD).
+Other examples include an Irish synod in 800 AD, and a sermon by Agobard of Lyon (810 AD).

 King Kálmán (Coloman) of Hungary, in Decree 57 of his First Legislative Book (published in 1100), banned witch-hunting because he said, "witches do not exist".
 The "Decretum" of Burchard, Bishop of Worms (about 1020), and especially its 19th book, often known separately as the "Corrector", is another work of great importance.
 Burchard was writing against the superstitious belief in magical potions, for instance, that may produce impotence or abortion.
 These were also condemned by several Church Fathers.
 But he altogether rejected the possibility of many of the alleged powers with which witches were popularly credited.
 Such, for example, were nocturnal riding through the air, the changing of a person's disposition from love to hate, the control of thunder, rain, and sunshine, the transformation of a man into an animal, the intercourse of incubi and succubi with human beings, and other such superstitions.
 Not only the attempt to practice such things, but the very belief in their possibility, is treated by Burchard as false and superstitious.

-Pope Gregory VII, in 1080, wrote to King Harald III of Denmark forbidding witches to be put to death upon presumption of their having caused storms or failure of crops or pestilence.
+Pope Gregory VII, in 1080, wrote to King Harald III of Denmark forbidding witches to be put to death upon being suspected of having caused storms or failure of crops or pestilence.
 There were many such efforts to prevent unjust treatment of innocent people.
 On many occasions, ecclesiastics who spoke with authority did their best to disabuse the people of their superstitious belief in witchcraft.
 A comparable situation in Russia is suggested in a sermon by Serapion of Vladimir (written in 1274~1275), where the popular superstition of witches causing crop failures is denounced.